 Moreover, there’s an optimal window when customers are most receptive to a cart abandonment email.
 Contacting abandoned shoppers too soon results in lower conversion rates, and waiting too long gets even worse results.

 Still worried about low email engagement?
-Learn about 3 amazing time slots that work.
+Learn about the best time to send an email.

 Nearly two-thirds of eCommerce brands don’t include offers in their abandoned cart emails.
 Not just that, some 80% of companies that do send an offer to send it in the first two emails.
 However, hardly anyone improves their offer during the sequence.